climatecoach/climatecoach.github.io/abuse/index.md

 # Use Restrictions

-*Last updated: March 4, 2021*
+*Last updated: July 15, 2023*

-Hundreds of thousands of teams use Climate Coach products*.
-We are proud to give them a better way to work.
-We also recognize that however good the maker’s intentions, technology can amplify the ability to cause great harm.
-That’s why we’ve established this policy.
 We feel an ethical obligation to counter such harm: both in terms of dealing with instances where Climate Coach is used (and abused) to further such harm, and to state unequivocally that the products we make at Climate Coach are not safe havens for people who wish to commit such harm.
 If you have an account with any of our products, you can’t use them for any of the restricted purposes listed below.
 If we find out you are, [we will take action](how-we-handle/index.md).

 ## Restricted purposes

-* **Violence, or threats thereof**: If an activity qualifies as violent crime in the United States or where you live, you may not use Climate Coach products to plan, perpetrate, or threaten that activity.
+* **Violence, or threats thereof**: If an activity qualifies as violent crime in the United Kingdom or where you live, you may not use Climate Coach products to plan, perpetrate, or threaten that activity.
 * **Child exploitation, sexualization, or abuse**: We don’t tolerate any activities that create, disseminate, or otherwise cause child abuse.
 Keep away and stop.
 Just stop.
 * **Hate speech**: You cannot use our products to advocate for the extermination, domination, or oppression of people.
 * **Harassment**: Intimidating or targeting people or groups through repeated communication, including using racial slurs or dehumanizing language, is not welcome at Climate Coach.